prophile/typ-report/sections/background.md

 Hughes Arrows
 -------------

-In 2000, Hughes introduced Hughes Arrows\cite{arrows}.
+In 2000, Hughes introduced Arrows\cite{arrows}.
+Arrows are a generalised type for computation, more powerful than applicative functors but less powerful than monads\cite{applicatives}.

 "Traditional" FRP
 -----------------